1979 - B.S., Hobart College, Animal Behavior

 Research Interests and Background

-My research background is in Ornithology, specifically behavior, evolution and evolutionary ecology of birds.
-I have studied species limits in the Genus Oporornis using behavioral and morphometric analyses.
+My research background is in Ornithology, specifically behavior and evolutionary ecology of birds.
+I have studied species limits in the Genus Geothlypis using behavioral and morphometric analyses.
 I have also conducted research on the ecology of seabirds in the Aleutian Islands of Alaska.
-My current research is on geographic and temporal variation in bird song, specifically the Mourning Warbler throughout its breeding range.
+My current research is on geographic and temporal variation in bird song.
+I have been recording Mourning and MacGillivray's Warblers throughout their respective breeding ranges to determine the extent and nature of geographic variation in song wihtin each species.
+My future research will involve comparing variation between recordings I made in the 1980's with recent recordings from the early 2000's to examine how song differences evolve within populations over time.